Lazarus, DNA 2018, full work

 From paper to witness

-This branch gives the later civic work its ancestral pressure.
+This branch gives later civic work its ancestral pressure.

 Large portrait banner installation from the same map-face language